Public policy

 Foreign or broad agent surface

-Install-time code writes project/home/global Claude, Codex, Cursor, MCP, desktop-agent, or other agent-control files without explicit user action.
+Preinstall, install, or postinstall code writes project/home/global Claude, Codex, Cursor, MCP, desktop-agent, or other agent-control files without explicit user action.

 Block